clirdlf/ndsa.org/conference/conference.md

 The program for Digital Preservation 2020: Get Active With Digital Preservation is now available.
 [Browse the program.](https://forum2020.diglib.org/schedule)

-Registration for this year's events are FREE.
-[Register today!](https://www.conftool.pro/dlf2020/)
+Registration for this year's events is now closed.
+Thank you for your interest.

+Registered for Digital Preservation 2020 and need to log in to your ConfTool account?
+You can do so by clicking [here](https://www.conftool.pro/dlf2020/).

 See our [Social and Wellness Activities](https://ndsa.org/conference/social-and-wellness-activities/) to take a break from Zoom fatigue!